 The technical possibilities available.

-The special risks that exist with processing of personal data.
+The specific risks linked to the processing of the personal data.

 Processing by third parties

-The person has not objected to the use of the e-mail address for marketing purposes.
+The recipient has not opposed the use of the e-mail address for marketing purposes.

-The marketing pertains to the sender's own products or similar products.
+The marketing concerns the marketer's own similar products.